 ABT’s church-planting teams will typically include the following:

 After learning the language, the New Testament translator will likely begin by working with local helpers to translate passages from one of the gospels.

-As passages become available in the heart language of the people, the church-planting team can teach and disciple directly from the Scriptures.
+As passages become available in people's own language, the church-planting team can teach and disciple directly from the Scriptures.

 Training Requirements for New Testament Translators